plebhash/plebnet-workshop/slides/md/plebnet-workshop.md

 ```

 this script will:
-- fetch and unpack a tarball from the official bitcoin core distribution pipeline (todo: checksum)
+- fetch and unpack a tarball from the official bitcoin core distribution pipeline
 - start a `bitcoin_datadir` for `plebnet` (with a snapshot of the latest live deployment to accelerate IBD)

 ---